 Our wonderful daily writing prompts are a great way to get started.

-These writing prompts for students give writers the have the chance to exercise their creativity as they consider everyday occurrences like household conveniences, works of art, and spending time with family from a brand new lens.
+These writing prompts for students give writers the chance to exercise their creativity as they consider everyday occurrences like household conveniences, works of art, and spending time with family from a brand new lens.

 Plus, each question is designed to help your students ask questions of themselves—and most importantly to give them the freedom to create and express their own answers.
 From elementary to middle school and beyond, these writing ideas are great for self-reflection.